Vizzuality/marxan-cloud/docs/marxan/data-computations.md

 The time complexity of computations of features for a scenario depends largely on the geometries of the features as well as on the number (and geometries, if irregular/user uploaded) of planning units.

+## Cost surface - downloading template shapefiles

+When a user initiates the download of a shapefile template for a scenario's cost surface, the shapefile is generated asynchronously.

+The time complexity of this operation may vary from `O(n)` with little geoprocessing overhead to cases where the querying of data for inclusion in the template may be negligible compared with the geoprocessing part, for very complex or numerous planning unit geometries.

+## Cost surface - uploading cost data shapefiles

+When a user uploads a shapefile that contains cost surface data for a scenario, the shapefile is validated/processed, cost data is extracted and persisted to database.

+The time complexity of this operation should in most cases be close to `O(n)`, with some overhead for large shapefiles.

+Somewhat mitigating this, a configurable limit on the size of accepted shapefiles is in place.

 ## Marxan input files